hugglesfox/snis-live/README.md

 These can be installed via `sudo pacman -S base-devel archiso git`

 ## Building
 ###### NOTE: Building the ISO requires an x86_64 pc running ArchLinux.
 If you do not run ArchLinux then there is [this page](https://wiki.archlinux.org/index.php/Install_from_existing_Linux) which tells you how to create chroot enviroment.
+Or use the Dockerfile.
 To build from source run

 `git clone https://github.com/HUg0005/snis-live`